karimrhmn/python_db/README.md

 ### Working on
 My next step is to make the program read and write to a text file that way it is possible to actually save the data. - 💾

+## Bugs
+The program can only run after you open the entire folder, so that it knows where the "data.txt" file is :/